-An entity's estimates in accordance with Ind AS at the date of transition to Ind AS shall be consistent with estimates made for the same date in accordance with Indian GAAP (after adjustments to reflect any difference in accounting policies), unless there is objective evidence that those estimates were in error.
+An entity's estimates in accordance with Ind A5 at the date of transition to Ind A5 shall be consistent with estimates made for the same date in according an entity's estimates where it is objective evidence that those estimates were in error.

+Indian GAAP (after adjustments to reflect any difference in accounting policies), unless there is objective evidence that those estimates were in error.